SanliFaez/OS4Physicists/README.md

 2. learn to set up and contribute to digital collaborative environments like GitHub repositories
 3. understand the structure of big collaborations like CERN, and how to optimally function in such an organizational system
 4. learn to set up a reproducible research environment for their projects
-5. learn to develop a prototype for a measuring device
+5. learn to develop a prototype for a measurement experiment
-6. understand the role, responsibilities and interaction of scientists with scientific communities and the general public
+6. understand the role, responsibilities and interactions of scientists with scientific communities and the general public
-7. appreciate the business opportunities for scientists outside academia
+7. appreciate diverse opportunities for knowledge transfer that are compatible with open science
 8. understand the current scientific process and career paths.

 Note that each learning goal maps directly onto the equivalent topic above.

 ## Assessment
 The exercises for this course are team-based.
-See [the list of assignments](Exercises_2023.md) for the full list.

 Teams will be reshuffled for each exercise so that pass/fail is individually determined by collecting a basket of satisfactory project results.
 Exercises are partially assessed by peers and partially by course coordinators and lecturers.